An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{remark} Remark that if we define $\tilde{G_n}:= \pi_{n-1}(G_n,\overline{\emptyset})$, the sequence is a factorization in a cofibration followed by a trivial fibration in the inductive model structure.
-Using the terminology of \cite{henry2020combinatorial}, we will say that the cofibration $p_n$ \textit{represents} the morphism $(G_n,\overline{\emptyset})\to \Db_{n-1}$.
-As we can see in the construction of the left Bousfield localization provides in the proof of the theorem $7.3$ of $\textit{op cit}$, a marked $\infty$-category $X$ is fibrant in the coinductive model structure if and only if $X$ is fibrant in the inductive model structure and has the right lifting property against morphisms $k_n$ and iterated homotopy codiagonal of $k_n$ for all $n>0$. \end{remark}
+\begin{remark} Remark that if we define $\tilde{G_n} := \pi_{n-1}(G_n, \overline{\emptyset})$, the sequence is a factorization as a cofibration followed by an acyclic fibration in the inductive left semi-model structure.
+Using the terminology of \cite{henry2020combinatorial}, we will say that the cofibration $p_n$ \textit{represents} the morphism $(G_n, \overline{\emptyset}) \to \Db_{n-1}^\flat$.
+As we can see in the construction of the left Bousfield localization provided in the proof of Theorem 7.3 of $\textit{op cit}$, a marked $\infty$-category $X$ is fibrant in the coinductive left semi-model structure if and only if $X$ is fibrant in the inductive left semi-model structure and has the right lifting property against morphisms $k_n$ and iterated homotopy codiagonals of $k_n$ for all $n > 0$. \end{remark}

-\begin{prop} Let $X$ be a fibrant $\infty$-marked $\infty$-category in the inductive model structure.
-Then $X$ is fibrant in the coinductive model structure if and only if marked arrows are exactly the coinductively invertible arrows of the underlying $\infty$-category. \end{prop} \begin{proof} Suppose first that $X$ is fibrant in the coinductive model structure and let $f$ be a coinductively invertible arrow of the underlying $\infty$-category.
-By proposition \ref{prop:Gn represente ci}, this corresponds to a morphism $f:(G_n,\overline{\emptyset})\to X$.
-As remarked in \ref{rem:fibrant_in_the_localization}, $X$ as the right lifting property against $k_n$, which implies that $f$ can be lifted by $\pi_{n-1}{G_n}$.
+\begin{prop} Let $X$ be a fibrant $\infty$-marked $\infty$-category in the inductive left semi-model structure.
+Then $X$ is fibrant in the coinductive left semi-model structure if and only if marked arrows are exactly the coinductively invertible arrows of the underlying $\infty$-category. \end{prop} \begin{proof} Suppose first that $X$ is fibrant in the coinductive left semi-model structure and let $f$ be a coinductively invertible arrow of the underlying $\infty$-category.
+By \cref{prop:Gn_represents_ci}, this corresponds to a morphism $f:(G_n, \overline{\emptyset}) \to X$.
+As remarked in \cref{rem:fibrant_in_the_localization}, $X$ has the right lifting property against $k_n$, which implies that $f$ can be lifted to $\pi_{n-1}(G_n)$.
 That shows that $f$ is marked.
-Moreover, the proposition \ref{prop:marked cells are coinductively invertible} states that all marked arrows are coinductively invertible.
+Moreover, \cref{prop:marked_arrows_admit_inverse_in_fibrant_objects} states that all marked arrows are coinductively invertible.
 This shows that marked arrows exactly correspond to coinductively invertible ones.